proknow/proknow-sdk-dotnet/README.md

     $ ./test-env-setup.ps1
     ```

-    Ensure that you do not have another instance of the ProKnow environment running locally before executing this step.

     If you encounter errors running the last command, you may need to adjust the PowerShell execution policy to allow script execution.
 To do this, run PowerShell as an administrator and execute `$ Set-ExecutionPolicy RemoteSigned`.

     A `credentials.json` file will be created in the local directory.
 Update the `.runsettings` file with the full path to the `credentials.json` file.